sgoel97/blog/content/blog/chicago/index.md

 If you have any ideas or suggestions on additions to this guide, feel free to email me at sgoel9@berkeley.edu.

-Recommendations in spreadsheet form: [Samarth's Guide to Chicago](https://docs.google.com/spreadsheets/d/1jke16brYuEZCHnmdJR5FT3dDzBRIfsVTH7B60Gb5w8s/edit#gid=0)
+Recommendations and hitlist in spreadsheet form: [Samarth's Guide to Chicago](https://docs.google.com/spreadsheets/d/1jke16brYuEZCHnmdJR5FT3dDzBRIfsVTH7B60Gb5w8s/edit#gid=0)

 ## Places to Visit